 As Miranda was an active alumna helping to inspire future lawyers already via talks and interviews, her law school immediately backed her idea and have been hosting the lecture events.

 In fact, our first Diversity Leadership Lecture made UK history in October 2016 for being the first of its kind with a focus on young people from a black, Asian and ethnic minority background.

-Miranda had also spoken to a few of her friends across different industries who had wanted to support her idea by financially contributing so that more scholarships could be awarded.
+Miranda had also spoken to a few of her friends across different industries who wanted to support her idea by financially contributing, so that more scholarships could be awarded.

-In 2018, we decided to launch an increased number of education scholarships for a wider number of industries and to include all diversity strands and ethnicities.
-Hence, intersectionality is a key factor of our work and our uniqueness as we bring everyone together regardless of their colour, class, religion, faith, age, gender, sexual orientation, disability and so on.
+In 2018, we increased the number of education scholarships for a wider number of industries and to include all diversity strands and ethnicities.
+Hence intersectionality, which is a key factor of our work and our uniqueness as we bring everyone together regardless of their colour, class, religion, faith, age, gender, sexual orientation, disability and so forth.

 In November 2019, the Foundation became the UK registered charity where we continue to help more future talent.
-Miranda became dedicated to improving the success levels of future talent from diverse backgrounds to help with the end goal.
-This is to close the diversity gap in the workplace.
+Miranda became dedicated to improving the success levels of future talent from diverse backgrounds to help with the end goal which is to close the diversity gap in the workplace.
 She founded her Charity to deliver on that commitment.

-Hence the Foundation's work has had a great success rate thus far to raise the aspirations and confidence levels of our next generation from diverse backgrounds.
-This is so that they can enter the workplace within professional services and be part of the much needed diversity change.
+Hence the Foundation's work has had a great success rate in raising the aspirations and confidence levels of our next generation from diverse backgrounds.
+They are equipped to enter the workplace within professional services and be part of the much needed diversity change.

-I also had the will to do something more durable so that it could be part of a legacy.
-It takes just one person and one action to help someone else and this is literally the foundation on which our Charity has been built.
+I also had the will to do something more enduring, so that it could be part of a legacy.
+It takes just one person and one action to help someone else, and this is literally the foundation on which our Charity has been built upon.
 It is really about all of us coming together to help change the world for the better."